 - Pop-up ads are the small windows that show up when browsing through website content after the user engages in a specific action.

-- Ad Tag ads feature code snippets that deliver advanced HTML script or iframe designed to work on a specific Ad network to withstand high volumes of traffic, removing the file size restrictions imposed by an Ad network.
+- Ad Tag ads feature code snippets that deliver an advanced HTML script or iframe designed to work on a specific Ad network to withstand high volumes of traffic, removing the file size restrictions imposed by an Ad network.

 - Video Ads are small promotional videos that play automatically or require manual input from the user.
 Bannersnack can now be used as a video maker.